-This smart doorbell camera offers you more ways to customize motion detection than most cameras.
+This smart doorbell camera offers you more ways to customize the motion sensor than most cameras.
 You can create motion zones that are triangles, rectangles, or squares so you can easily map the exact area that you want monitored.

 Fantastic field of view

-Vivint Doorbell Camera Pro’s field of view is impressive.
-At 180° field of view, its camera covers more area than almost any other doorbell camera on the market.
+Vivint Doorbell Camera Pro’s 180° field of view is impressive and covers more area than almost any other doorbell camera on the market.
 Even some of the best doorbell cameras have a 150° to 160° field of view.
-The only exception is the Arlo Video Doorbell, which also comes in at a girthy 180°.
+A few exceptions include the Arlo Video Doorbell and EZViz DB1, which measure in at a girthy 180°.

 What does this mean to you?
 You can see the faces of very tall people on your porch.
 Also, a doorbell camera with such a large field of view not only catches activity on your porch but a large portion of your front yard, as well.
 In fact, you may be able to skip a video doorbell and security camera combo and just use this doorbell camera to monitor your front yard alone.

-The Vivint Pro doesn’t record 24/7.
-It only starts recording when it senses movement and stores the footage as clips.
+The first gen of the Vivint Pro didn't record 24/7.
+It only started recording when it sensed movement and stored the footage as clips.
 The second-gen records everything.

 High audio quality